Director of the Missouri Geological Survey

-Missouri's 19th State Geologist and Director of the Division of Geology and Land Survey Assumes Responsibility
+Missouri's 19th State Geologist and Director of the Missouri Geological Survey

-ROLLA, MO, SEPT.
-11, 2008 -- One month on the job, fifth generation Missourian, Joe Gillman is leading the Missouri Department of Natural Resources' Division of Geology and Land Survey in areas important to the health, safety and welfare of Missourians.
-The director of the Missouri Department of Natural Resources named Gillman to succeed Mimi Garstang, who retired August 1.
+Fifth generation Missourian, Joe Gillman is leading the Missouri Department of Natural Resources' Missouri Geological Survey in areas important to the health, safety and welfare of Missourians.
+The director of the Missouri Department of Natural Resources named Gillman to succeed Mimi Garstang, who retired August 1, 2008.

-"The division has a long history of providing geology and land survey expertise to the citizens of Missouri while maintaining a commitment to help Missourians protect their environment, protect employment opportunities and enhance their quality of life." said Gillman.
-Earlier this year, the division marked 155 years of service to the state.
+"The Survey has a long history of providing geology expertise to the citizens of Missouri while maintaining a commitment to help Missourians protect their environment, protect employment opportunities and enhance their quality of life." said Gillman.

-The Division of Geology and Land Survey offers a wide variety of publications on topics such as rocks, minerals and fossils, fact sheets, maps and educational trading cards.
-Visitors are welcome to tour the Ed Clark Museum of Geology, which is open to the public from 8 a.m. to 5 p.m. weekdays.
+The Missouri Geological Survey offers a wide variety of publications on topics such as rocks, minerals and fossils, fact sheets, maps and educational trading cards.
+Visitors are welcome to tour the Ed Clark Museum of Missouri Geology, which is open to the public from 8 a.m. to 5 p.m. weekdays.
 The publications desk in Rolla can be reached by calling 573-368-2125 or 800-361-4827 or visit on the Web at www.dnr.mo.gov/geology.